Geeksltd/MSharp.Docs/Basics/VSIX.md

   ![Image](images/Intellisens3.jpeg)

-When the cursor is under calling method or its string literal parameter then you can open a code peeker just below the current line by the right click command on the method or the string parameter and selecting "Show Intellisense For String Parameter Alt+ I"
+When the cursor is under calling method or its string literal parameter then you can open a code peeker just below the current line by right click command on the method name or its string parameter and then select "Show Intellisense For String Parameter Alt+ I" item from the context menu.

   ![Image](images/Intellisens4.jpeg)